leviathanbadger/cc-web-components/PROJECT-PLAN.md

     lit as external so that it won't be baked into our library (assuming consumers will also include it, or we might reconsider and bundle Lit to make it zero-config for users – that's a choice to make).
 We may adjust formats (maybe CJS instead of UMD if needed).
 Vite will handle minification and such for production builds.

-    Additionally, we need to integrate the Rust/WASM build.
-Since Vite doesn’t compile Rust, we have two main options:

-      - Pre-build step: We can add an npm script like `"build:wasm": "wasm-pack build rust --target web --out-dir src/wasm-bindings"` which compiles the Rust crate and places the output in our src tree.
-Then make the main build depend on this.
-E.g., have `"build": "npm run build:wasm && vite build"`.
-For dev server, we might do something similar: run wasm-pack once and perhaps watch manually.
-In practice, running the Rust build on every file save might be slow, but we probably won’t be changing Rust code as frequently as TS code.
-We could leave it to the developer to run npm run build:wasm when Rust changes, or use a tool like cargo-watch to automatically recompile on file changes.

-      - vite-plugin-wasm: There is a community plugin to integrate Rust WASM.
-We could try vite-plugin-wasm or specifically vite-plugin-wasm-pack.
-For instance, using vite-plugin-wasm-pack we could do:

-        ```typescript
-        import wasmPack from 'vite-plugin-wasm-pack';
-        // ...

-        export const config = defineConfig({
-            plugins: [wasmPack('./rust')]  // path to our Rust crate
-            // ... plus the build.lib config
-        });

-        // ...
-        ```

-        This plugin will automatically run wasm-pack and handle the resulting package as part of the Vite build.
-It makes the development server reload when the Rust code changes, etc. This would greatly streamline Rust integration.
-If such plugin is stable, we should use it.
-Otherwise, we go with the manual script approach.

-    In either case, after building, our TypeScript code can import the WASM module.
-If using wasm-pack, it generates a JS file we can import, e.g.:

-    ```typescript
-    import init, { DraggableNumber } from './wasm-bindings/cc_web_components.js';
-    // `DraggableNumber` could be a Rust-exported struct or function
-    await init(); // initialize the WASM module
-    ```

-    Alternatively, if we manage the .wasm file ourselves, Vite allows direct import with ?init as noted.
-For example:

-    ```typescript
-    import initWasm from './wasm-bindings/cc_web_components_bg.wasm?init';
-    const wasm = await initWasm();
-    ```

-    This returns an instance; we could then call functions on wasm.instance.exports.
-But using the bindgen JS glue (the init function from wasm-pack) is easier since it sets up exports nicely.
-    We’ll document this in the code.

-4. Rust Toolchain Setup: Ensure the Rust toolchain is installed (rustup default stable etc.) and add the WASM target: `rustup target add wasm32-unknown-unknown`.
-In Cargo.toml, specify `crate-type = ["cdylib"]` to produce a C-compatible binary for WASM.
-Also, include dependencies like `wasm-bindgen = "..."`, `web-sys = "..."` with features for the APIs we need (e.g., Window, Document, etc. as shown).
-We will write Rust code in lib.rs using `#[wasm_bindgen]` to expose functions or classes to JS.
-For example, we might have:

-    ```rust
-    #[wasm_bindgen]
-    pub fn set_value(val: f64) {
-        // ... some logic, perhaps store in static or return processed value
-    }
-    #[wasm_bindgen]
-    pub fn process_drag(delta: f64) -> f64 {
-        // process pointer movement delta and return a new value
-    }
-    ```

-    We compile with wasm-pack build or similar as described.
-After a successful build, ensure the generated .wasm and JS are in place for the Vite side to use.

 5. TypeScript and Source Code: Develop the component classes in src/components using Lit:

       - Create a class DraggableNumber that extends LitElement.
 Use the